KarynaMisnik/Javascript-notes/README.md

 > A Lexical Environment is the hidden structure behind variable scope in JavaScript.
 > It tracks what variables are available at any point in the code, and where to find them.

+## Scope Chain

+❓ What is the Scope Chain?

+The Scope Chain is the process JavaScript uses to **find the value of a variable**.
+It’s literally <ins>a chain of references</ins> to Lexical Environments.

+When your code tries to access a variable, the engine:

+Looks in the current Lexical Environment (where the code is running).

+If not found, follows the outer reference to the next outer environment.

+Repeats until:

+The variable is found, or

+It reaches the Global Lexical Environment (top of the chain).

+If it’s not there → <code>ReferenceError</code>.

 ## Object